-The house, in 20 acres of woodland, was bought and restored from 1988 onwards by Owen Lloyd George, 3rd Earl Lloyd-George of Dwyfor and his wife, who are credited with saving the house.
-After the death of the 3rd Earl in 2010 the house was put up for sale with an asking price of £2.5 million‘.
+The house, in 20 acres of woodland, was bought and restored from 1988 onwards by Owen Lloyd George, 3rd Earl Lloyd-George of Dwyfor and his wife, who is credited with saving the house.
+After the death of the 3rd Earl in 2010, the house was put up for sale with an asking price of £2.5 million‘.

 In August 2019 it was up for sale for £1.95 million re article in the Times.